gazebosim/gz-sim/tutorials/video_recorder.md

 Once an option is selected, recording starts immediately as indicated by a flashing video recorder icon.
 At anytime that you wish to stop recording, click on the flashing icon and select `Stop`.
 A file dialog window should pop up and let you select the path to save the recorded video in.
-Save the file and make sure to also include the file extension in the filename.

-Playback the video you just saved and you should notice that the resolution of the video is based on the size of your 3D Scene window.
+Playback the video you just saved and you should notice that the resolution of the video is based on the size of your 3D scene window.
 So if you wish to record the video in a different size, make sure to configure the GUI window prior to recording.